timeamolnar/tamaslang.github.io/_posts/2015-02-16-rest-devtools-introduction.md

 ---
 layout: post
-title: Developer Tools for Spring (Boot) based Rest applications!
+title: Developer Tools for Spring based Rest applications!
 ---

 As I have been developing Spring based applications for a while now and I realised that I have a bunch of common classes and solutions which I reusing across multiple projects.